 Party guests will go wild over this Santa Fe Sauce for wings.
 A combination of hot pepper sauce, and Asian sweet chile sauce, both chili seasoning (a seasoning mix) and chile powder (a single ground chile powder) makes a delicious flavor combination for oven roasted chicken wings.
 Give ’em a try.

 - 3 pounds chicken wings drumettes and wingettes, about 30 pieces.

 - 1/2 teaspoon salt

-- 2 teaspoons dry bbq rub we like Stubbs
+- 2 teaspoons dry bbq rub or meat seasoning

 - 1/4 cup butter melted

-- 2 teaspoons chile powder we like Chimayo, milder Ancho will work.
+- 2 teaspoons chile powder A single blend chile powder, we like Chimayo, milder Ancho will work.

 - Ranch Dressing for dipping sauce

-- Place the wings in a large bowl.
+- Pat wings dry with a paper towel and place the wings in a large bowl.
 Sprinkle in the baking powder and salt.
 Toss the wings to coat, then refrigerate for 2 hours.

 - Remove wings from refrigerator and sprinkle with the dry BBQ seasoning.
 Toss again.